-4-year bachelor's degree
+Four-year bachelor's degree

-- A strategic balance of academic and applied studies will prepare you for management-level positions in public accounting, financial management, planning, and business consulting. - All accounting courses are fully recognized by the CA, CMA, and CGA associations. - Earn paid Co-op work experience.
+- Be in demand.
+More than 35 per cent of the projected 935,000 job openings in BC by 2024 are business and related occupations, most of which will require postsecondary education. - A strategic balance of academic and applied studies will prepare you for management-level positions in public accounting, financial management, planning and business consulting. - All accounting courses are fully recognized by the CA, CMA, and CGA associations. - Earn academic credit through paid co-op work experience to develop industry-relevant skills and